 Section XIV.
 Parking

-- Parking – Indicates whether the tenant receives a parking space as part of the lease as well as location and the terms on which the space is provided.
+- Parking – Indicates whether the tenant receives a parking space as part of the lease.
+Also gives location and terms on which the space is provided.

 Section XV.
 Early Termination

-- Early Termination – Indicates whether the tenant may break the lease early, as well as the notice and cost requirements.
-Some jurisdictions regulate the maximum early termination fee.
-Note that termination fees don’t apply if a tenant ends the lease due to landlord violations.
+- Early Termination – Indicates whether the tenant may break the lease early, as well as notice and cost.
+Some places regulate the maximum early termination fee.
+Note that termination fees don’t apply when landlord violations cause a tenant to end the lease.

 Section XVI.
 Smoking

-- Smoking Policy – Describes the smoking policy for the rental property, including any designated smoking areas.
+- Smoking Policy – Describes the smoking policy for the rental property, including designated smoking areas.

 Section XVII.
 Signatures

 - Signatures – The landlord and every adult tenant must sign the rental agreement to make it effective and binding on all parties.
-Each party customarily receives a copy of the lease upon execution.
-This is sometimes also a requirement under state law.
+It’s custom for each party to get a copy of the lease when it’s signed.
+This also is a requirement sometimes under state law.